SnowballTheLev/dotfiles/README.md

 <h1>i3 Configuration</h1>

-<p>This repository contains configuration files for the i3 window manager on GNU/Linux.
+<p>This repository contains configuration files for the i3 tiling window manager on Debian GNU/Linux 12 (bookworm).
 The configuration is not intended to provide a productive or efficient window management experience.
 It represents my work-in-progress customization.</p>

 <h2>Features</h2>